Scholarships

 Deans Achievement Award

-Offered to three new BSN students with a GPA of 3.40 or higher, this award provides up to $3,000.
+Offered to new BSN students with a GPA of 3.40 or higher, this award provides up to $3,000.
 Financial need, as determined by the FAFSA, is also considered.
 Students must apply to be considered for the scholarship.

 Away Rotations Boarding Scholarship